Clifford Gayles: Arrest, trial and execution

 The day after the crimes were committed, police departments across several counties organized to hunt the fugitive down.
 Eventually, the FBI was brought in to assist state authorities, managing to track the pair down to New Orleans, Louisiana, where they were arrested on October 1, 1947.
 Neither Gayles nor Davidson resisted arrest, and were subsequently extradited to Ohio to face charges there.
 His case sparked a debate in parole procedures and how the state's parole board assessed which criminals should be considered violent or not.

+Gayles was tried for first degree murder in the death of Edna Adkins.
 Before his trial started, Gayles was ordered to undergo a psychiatric evaluation which determined that he was fully sane when the crimes were committed.
 Nevertheless, Gayles still pleaded insanity, with his aunt testifying at trial that he had been acting strangely since he was hit with an axe on the head at age 16.
 The testimony did not convince the jurors, who unanimously found him guilty and recommended no mercy, resulting in a death sentence.
 Gayles showed no emotion during the sentencing phase.
 In contrast to this, Ada Davidson pleaded guilty to charges of second-degree murder and was sentenced to life imprisonment.
+She was released on parole on February 20, 1958.

 A few months prior to his execution date, Gayles' wife officially filed for divorce and was granted custody of their 14-year-old son.
 On July 2, 1948, Gayles was executed in the Ohio Penitentiary's electric chair.
 He accepted his death calmly, and per his final request, his eyes were surgically removed post-mortem and donated to an eye bank in New York.